HuaizhengZhang/AI-System-School/README.md

 ## Resource Management

-- Resource management with deep reinforcement learning
+- Resource management with deep reinforcement learning [[Paper]](https://people.csail.mit.edu/alizadeh/papers/deeprm-hotnets16.pdf) [[GitHub]](https://github.com/hongzimao/deeprm)
   - Mao, Hongzi, Mohammad Alizadeh, Ishai Menache, and Srikanth Kandula (*ACM HotNets 2016*)
-  - Summary:
+  - Summary:  Highly cited paper.
+Nice definaton.
+An example solution that translates the problem of packing tasks with multiple resource demands into a learning problem and then used DRL to solve it.

 ## Deep Reinforcement Learning System